danelahman/lograc-2022/README.md

 and updates we make.
 This can be easiest done by following these [instructions](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork).

-Note: We suggest as a best practice that you develop your solutions to the exercises in a branch different from the fork's `main` branch so as to avoid merge conflicts when pulling in our updates.
-After fetching the upstream updates from the repository (as in the instructions above), you can merge them into your working branch by simply executing the following commands:
+**Note:** We suggest as a best practice that you develop your solutions to the exercises in a branch different from the fork's `main` branch so as to avoid merge conflicts when pulling in our updates.
+After fetching the upstream updates from the repository (as explained in the instructions above), you can merge them into your working branch by simply executing the following commands:

 ```
 git checkout your_working_branch_name